-DLOSCETM results are typically available approximately four to five weeks after the close of the administration window.
-The preceding means that candidates who test at the end of an administration window will receive their results approximately five weeks after the administration date, whereas those who tested earlier within a window will need to wait the aforementioned five weeks plus the amount of time that remains in the administration window, before results are received.
-Results can be viewed online by signing into your DENTPIN account.
+Results will be released within five weeks after the testing window closes.
+The preceding means that candidates who test at the end of an administration window will receive their results approximately five weeks after the administration date, whereas those who tested earlier within a window will need to wait the five weeks plus the amount of time that remains in the administration window, before results are received.
+Results from examination attempts made during "retake only" administration windows are typically available within three to four weeks of the examination date.
+Results can be viewed online by signing into your DENTPIN account (ADA.org/DENTPIN).